The Automatic Stamping Machine Company Limited

 from your affectionate Dad

 On his return to New Zealand, Basil learnt that a Mr Rickard had been appointed Final Tester of the machines before installation.
+He was a friend of Mr Moss.
 Unfortunately for Mr Rickard, he let one machine through with the meter reading £20.
 For this, Mr Moss hit the proverbial roof, and sacked him on the spot.
 Basil was offered and accepted the vacated position with mixed feelings.
 He knew that, with one error in the final testing, he would be “out and subject to a similar fate as Rickard’s.”

 “To protect myself against the likelihood of such a happening,” Bas later explained, “I devised a system whereby the Postal Official had to sign my register that the machine was sealed at absolute zero, when delivered to the purchaser.
 Thus was solved another problem, for never was the error repeated during my employment with the company, and where my name was registered as Final Tester.”